Best Window Breakers | Tested & Reviewed

 If you can’t get through a door, there is always a window.
-Windows aren’t always easy to break, and breaking them bare-handed or without the correct tool can be both dangerous and nearly impossible depending on how they are made.
+Windows aren’t always easy to break, and breaking them bare-handed or without the correct tool can be both dangerous and nearly impossible, depending on how they are made.
 There are many types of window breakers out there, but some models are much more effective than others.

 This is where we come in.
 We’ve researched the best window breakers, tested them, and now the results are in: the overall best, an everyday carry option, and an upgrade option.
 If you need a glass breaker that you can trust, one of our suggestions will break through.